-Yes, upon separation of employment, employees will receive payment for a maximum of 240 hours of personal leave.
+Yes, upon separation of employment, employees will receive payment for a maximum of 240 hours of personal leave (pro-rated for part-time employees).
 This is referred to as terminal leave pay.
 Terminal Leave pay will be processed the pay period after the last payroll in which compensation is paid.
 The payment will be received via them same method as your regular paycheck (direct deposit or check).
 This payment is subject to tax withholding and state retirement contributions.

 What happens to my accrued personal leave when I leave employment.

-Public Employees’ Retirement System of MS (PERS) participants: After processing the Terminal Leave payment limited to 240 hours, the remaining balance of your personal and major medical leave will be submitted to PERS and be applied to your retirement account as additional months of service credit.
+Public Employees’ Retirement System of MS (PERS) participants: After processing the Terminal Leave payment limited to 240 hours (pro-rated for part-time employees), the remaining balance of your personal and major medical leave will be submitted to PERS and be applied to your retirement account as additional months of service credit.

-Optional Retirement Plan (ORP) participants: After payment of terminal leave pay limited to 240 hours, the remaining balance of personal leave and major medical will be forfeited.
+Optional Retirement Plan (ORP) participants: After payment of terminal leave pay limited to 240 hours (pro-rated for part-time employees), the remaining balance of personal leave and major medical will be forfeited.